-- 42. On 5 May 2009, the Assessment and Evaluation Commission held its 43rd plenary meeting in Khartoum.
-The meeting discussed the issues of increase in tribal violence in Southern Sudan; 2011 referendum; slow progress on border demarcation; and delays in the announcement of the census results (announced since then; please refer to paragraphs 61-65).
-(05/09) - 43.
-On 17 November 2008, the National Assembly endorsed the members of the National Elections Commission (NEC).
+- 38. On 1 September 2009, the AEC held its 47th plenary session in Khartoum.
+Co-chair of the National Constitutional Review Commission briefed the AEC on the current status of the Referendum Bill.
+The meeting also considered the implementation of the Abyei decision of the PCA.(09/09) - 39.
 The Assessment and Evaluation Commission for Blue Nile and Southern Kordofan States were established by presidential decree on 26 July 2007, is dealt with under sections 3.2 and 3.3 of the Monitor.

-Technical ad hoc Border Committee
+• Technical ad hoc Border Committee

-- 44. The Technical ad hoc Border Committee started work in January 2007 on mapping the 1 January 1956 border between North and South Sudan.
+- 40. The Technical ad hoc Border Committee started work in January 2007 on mapping the 1 January 1956 border between North and South Sudan.
 It has made a number of field trips to discuss its work with local officials and communities and to collect data.
 In July 2007, the Technical ad hoc Border Committee made fact-finding visits to Cairo and London to study documents relating to the 1-1-1956 border in Egyptian and British archives.
 On 4 August, Professor Abdalla AlSadig Ali was appointed Chairperson of the Committee through a presidential decree.
 It is expected to submit its final report in the first quarter of 2008.
-(9/07) - 45.
+(9/07) - 41.
 On 17 February 2009, the Technical ad hoc Border Committee approached UNMIS for supporting a training programme in GIS for six Committee members.
 The training programme covers basic concepts of GIS, experiencing field data collection with Trimble GPS, image processing with ERDAS Imagine software using SPOT and Quickbird Satellite Imagery, manipulating Vector and Raster data to create maps using ArcGIS 9.3 version and Vector/Raster map production.
-(02/09) - 46.
+(02/09) - 42.
 The Technical ad hoc Border Committee is still working on the report for the Presidency, and to date they have agreed on the delineation of approximately 1/3 of the border, starting East from the border with Ethiopia.
 UNMIS is providing training to the members of the committee on mapping and GIS.
-(04/09)
+(04/09) - 43.
+The Ad Hoc Technical Border Committee is still to come to any decision on several contentious areas such as the Kafia Kingi and Hufrat en-Nahas in Western Bahr El-Ghazal (WBeG) State.
+The Committee has been instructed by the Presidency to complete the delineation report by 30 September 2009.
+(06/09) - 44.
+In an agreement signed on 19 August 2009, the NCP and SPLM agreed to urge the Ad Hoc Technical Border Committee, as directed by the Presidency, to continue delimiting undisputed areas and to finalize its report no later than 30 September 2009.
+(08/09) - 45.
+In August 2009, UNMIS delivered a base map to the Ad Hoc Technical Border Committee, which will help with the delimitation work of the 1-1-56 borderline.
+(08/09)